Cotswolds

 Bibury Cottage 1

-Bibury Cottage
+Bibury Path

 Burton on the Water

-Burton on the Water Sign
+Burton Sign

 Burton on the Water 1